bsmaha/100-plumbing-questions/README.md

 - **What causes my drains to gurgle?**
 Gurgling drains can be caused by blocked vents, [clogged pipes](https://www.chooseaaronservices.com/plumbing-services/sewer-and-drain-cleaning/), or improper drainage.
 Blocked vents can create pressure imbalances and result in gurgling sounds.
 If gurgling persists, it's best to consult a plumber to identify and address the underlying issue.
 - **What should I do if my sink is draining slowly?**
-A slow-draining sink is often caused by a clog in the pipes.
+A [slow-draining sink](https://www.chooseaaronservices.com/plumbing-services/sewer-and-drain-cleaning/) is often caused by a clog in the pipes.
 You can try using a plunger, a drain snake, or a mixture of baking soda and vinegar to clear the clog.
 If these methods don't work, consider seeking professional assistance to avoid causing further damage.
 - **How can I prevent plumbing leaks?**
 To prevent plumbing leaks, conduct regular inspections of visible pipes and fixtures for signs of moisture or corrosion.
 Address any leaks promptly and avoid using excessive force when turning faucets or valves.
-Proper maintenance and quick repairs can help extend the life of your plumbing system.
+Proper maintenance and quick [leak repairs](https://www.chooseaaronservices.com/plumbing-services/pipe-leak-repair/) can help extend the life of your plumbing system.
 - **How do I locate my main water shut-off valve?**
 The main water shut-off valve is usually located near where the water supply enters your home.
 It can be in the basement, crawl space, utility room, or near the water meter.
 Knowing the location of this valve is crucial for quickly stopping the water supply in case of emergencies or repairs.
 <a name="water-heaters"></a>